What Is Caisson Foundation

 - When constructing any structure in river water, lake and depth of water are more than caisson foundation structure is used.

 - Caisson is used as a foundation for bridges piers, and abutments in rivers, seas, lakes, breakwaters, and other shore construction work.

-- Caisson foundation also used for pump house construction in which is subjected to huge vertical as well as horizontal forces.
+- Caisson foundation is also used for pump house construction which is subjected to huge vertical as well as horizontal forces.

 - It is also occasionally used for large and multi-story buildings and other structures.

-Following are the material used for the construction of caisson foundation.
+Following are the material used for the construction of the caisson foundation.

-Caisson foundation mainly have two major shapes and other combination other shapes.
+Caisson foundations mainly have two major shapes and other combinations of other shapes.